-NOTE 4.
+NOTE 5.
 ACCOUNTS RECEIVABLE SALE

 Avista Receivables Corporation (ARC) is a wholly owned, bankruptcy-remote subsidiary of Avista Corp. formed for the purpose of acquiring or purchasing interests in certain accounts receivable, both billed and unbilled, of the Company.
 On March 14, 2008, Avista Corp., ARC and a third-party financial institution amended a Receivables Purchase Agreement.
 The most significant amendment extended the termination date to March 13, 2009.
 Under the Receivables Purchase Agreement, ARC can sell without recourse, on a revolving basis, up to \$85.0 million of those receivables.
 ARC is obligated to pay fees that approximate the purchaser's cost of issuing commercial paper equal in value to the interests in receivables sold.
 On a consolidated basis, the amount of such fees is included in other operating expenses of Avista Corp.
-The Receivables Purchase Agreement has financial covenants, which are substantially the same as those of Avista Corp.'s \$320.0 million committed line of credit (see Note 7).
-As of March 31, 2008, \$15.0 million in accounts receivables were sold under this revolving agreement, a decrease from \$85.0 million as of December 31, 2007.
+The Receivables Purchase Agreement has financial covenants, which are substantially the same as those of Avista Corp.'s \$320.0 million committed line of credit (see Note 9).
+As of September 30, 2008, ARC had the ability to sell up to \$57.0 million of receivables and there was \$54.0 million in accounts receivable sold under this revolving agreement, a decrease from the \$85.0 million available and sold as of December 31, 2007.

-NOTE 5.
+NOTE 6.
 ENERGY COMMODITY DERIVATIVES